craftman22/medane_tchakorom_ufc_thesis_repository_g5k_image/README.md

 # medane_tchakorom_ufc_thesis_repository_g5k_image
-Repository dedicated to create, build, test and deploy an image for experimenting on Grid5000
+Repository dedicated to creating, building, testing, and deploying an image for experimenting on Grid5000